Glossary

 Open Pit

-A mine where the minerals are mined entirely from the surface.
+A mine that is entirely open to the surface.

 Ore